 Perseverance.
 The Japanese have a proverb: Fall down seven times, get up eight.
 Not quitting when things get tough is a key component of resiliency, whether it’s something as simple as continuing to play the guitar even though your fingertips hurt or as overwhelming as continuing to function through great pain or illness.

 Optimism.
-Knowing that things will turn out okay even when the deck is stacked against you.
+Knowing that things will turn out OK even when the deck is stacked against you.

 Gratitude.
 Personally, during some very dark days, I found that being grateful for what was not going wrong, appreciating the people around me, and acknowledging the small miracles in my life is what got and continues to get me through.